On CW-complexes over groups with periodic cohomology: Introduction

-The main aim of this article is an expansion of Johnson's work, including a complete resolution of the module-theoretic aspects of the problem.
-By considering which groups have balanced presentations in Section \ref{section:balanced-presentations}, we prove the D2 property for the groups in (I)-(IV) and many of the groups in (VI).
-The possibility remains that some 4-periodic group does not have a balanced presentation and so, by Theorem \ref{thm:D2}, would be a counterexample to the D2 problem.
+This group was proposed as a counterexample in \cite{BW05} (see also \cite[p23]{MR18}).
+We also point out that the example of Mannan-Popiel gives a counterexample to one part of the conjecture of J. M. Cohen mentioned previously \cite[p381]{Wa79a}.
+The possibility remains that some group with 4-periodic cohomology does not have a balanced presentation and so would be a counterexample to the D2 problem.

-We now proceed to outline the series of results which will lead to the proof of Theorem \ref{thm:D2}, many of which may be of independent interest.
+We now proceed to outline the series of results which will lead to the proof of \cref{thm:D2}. \textit{From now on, we will take $G$ to be a finitely presented group and we will assume all $\Z G$ modules are finitely generated left modules.}

-Let $\D_G$ denote the graph whose vertices are the polarised homotopy types of D2 complexes over $G$ and whose edges connect $X$ to $X \vee S^2$ with the induced polarisation.
-Also let $\Alg_G$ be the graph whose vertices are the chain homotopy types of algebraic $2$-complexes $E = (F_*,\partial_*)$ over $\Z G$ and whose edges connect $E$ to the complex $\Sigma(E)$ formed by replacing $F_2$ with $F_2 \oplus \Z G$.
-In Section \ref{section:PHT}, we show: